 Streamlined enterprise B2B eCommerce store functions are incredibly helpful for customers.
 Self-service features do this, building loyalty to your brand.

 Since self-service is now an essential component of customer experience, many B2B brands are offering it.

 Yet far fewer brands have personalized self-service for their buyers.
 Companies that are able to do so will differentiate themselves from their competitors.

 Personalization capabilities are almost boundless.
 Some unique ways it’s being implemented include persona-based portal landing pages.
 B2B eCommerce admins have made it so when customers log in to their B2B accounts, they can select their appropriate role, such as finance or sales rep. Those roles will map to specific functionalities and reports most useful to them.

 Another way to provide meaningful personalization is through customized SKUs.
 Typically, a B2B client has its own internal SKUs.
 They then have to match their own SKUs to your corresponding SKUs.
 This leaves room for error, is inefficient, and often frustrating.
 Through personalized SKUs, a client’s SKUs can be synced with your SKUs, eliminating that tedious matching step.

 5. Self-Service Impacts Your Bottom Line

 Ultimately, it’s all about the bottom line.
 Self-service results in empowered and satisfied customers, and happy customers spend more money.

-Consequently, organizations that invest in user experience earn more money.
+Consequently, organizations that invest in user experience through their B2B eCommerce solution, they earn more money.
 B2B manufacturers and distributors in the U.S. earn 30% more on average when they offer self-service features.

 Self-service might be changing the B2B eCommerce landscape, but it’s changing it for the better.